5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 Just one hit, and that hit spans `"Yes" and "No"`?!

 ### Greedy and lazy

-That's because by default the engine is _greedy_ as opposed to _lazy_:
+By default the engine is _greedy_ as opposed to _lazy_:

 1. First it tries to match the `.` against as many characters as it can.

-   That means it will only stop at the end of the line because the dot will match everything but the end-of-line while the asterisk repeats it over and and over again.
+   That means it will stop only at the end of the line, because the dot will match everything but the end-of-line. as the asterisk repeats it over and and over again.

 2. Then the RegEx engine will _backtrack_ and try to find a double quote, coming from the right; once it finds one it's done the job.